June 5, 2026

 Here’s a quick introduction to schema markup and why it’s so important to SEO:

-Schema markup, also known as structured data, is code you can add to your website to help search engines read and understand your content.
-This code helps search engines display your content in a rich format.
+• Schema markup (or structured data) is code you can add to your website to help search engines understand the context and meaning of your content.

 Although search engines are very powerful tools, they don’t have the same visual and linguistic understanding of content as humans.
 This means they require additional information to read, identify and categorise content.
 Although a human might look at a list of ingredients and quantities and intuitively understand that they’re looking at a recipe, search engines lack this intuitive understanding.